 Anime And Manga

-Being something of a Jerkass with a grudge, FBI agent Victor decides to deliver news of Firo's sentence this way at the beginning of Baccano!'s Alice In Jails arc.
+- Being something of a Jerkass with a grudge, FBI agent Victor decides to deliver news of Firo's sentence this way at the beginning of Baccano!'s Alice In Jails arc.
 The Bad News: Firo's going to Alcatraz.
-The Good News: with hislooks, he's probably going to be very popular there.
+The Good News: with his looks, he's probably going to be very popular there.

-A GEICOnote The largest car insurance company in the US.
-For non-Americans, it's easier to note that it's the company that Warren Buffett's Berkshire Hathaway got the money to do all the investments. campaign (the formerTrope Namer, as it happens) used this trope.
+- A GEICOnote campaign (the former Trope Namer, as it happens) used this trope.
 This type of spot goes like this: A guy talks to someone else, saying "I've got bad news. [insert story here]...but I've got good news: I just saved a bunch of money on my car insurance by switching to GEICO!" which of course is of no use whatsoever to the person hearing those words.
 Even Speed-about-to-fall-off-a-bridge on Trixie's insurance plan is of no immediate help to Speed Racer himself

-Parodied in this advertisement for a law firm in Washington State specializing in child custody cases: The lawyer is seen talking on the phone while a couple waits anxiously at a table.
+- Parodied in this advertisement for a law firm in Washington State specializing in child custody cases: The lawyer is seen talking on the phone while a couple waits anxiously at a table.
 The lawyer hangs up and tells the couple he has good news.
 The woman sarcastically asks if he saved a bunch of money on car insurance, to which the lawyer responds with the actual good news about getting visitation rights for them.

-In Brazil, Banco Real had ads that usually dealt with something that was irrelevant or went wrong.
+- In Brazil, Banco Real had ads that usually dealt with something that was irrelevant or went wrong.
 Then one character: "But that doesn't matter.
 What matters is that Banco Real gives you ten days of credit without interest".

-In Poland, there is a series of commercials with a big asteroid closing to Earth to wipe out all life, and when the people ask the superhero for help, he answers "There is nothing I can do, but there are free SMS in 36,6 forever" making everyone cheer.
+- In Poland, there is a series of commercials with a big asteroid closing to Earth to wipe out all life, and when the people ask the superhero for help, he answers "There is nothing I can do, but there are free SMS in 36,6 forever" making everyone cheer.

-A series of Sprint commercials has the setup of a pair of people, one of whom has just received bad news (A football player with a career-ending injury, a guy whose girlfriend that is sitting across from him is breaking up with him) and they repeatedly ask questions while the other people say irrelevant stuff about their phone in the rudest way possible.
+- A series of Sprint commercials has the setup of a pair of people, one of whom has just received bad news (A football player with a career-ending injury, a guy whose girlfriend that is sitting across from him is breaking up with him) and they repeatedly ask questions while the other people say irrelevant stuff about their phone in the rudest way possible.

 Live Action TV

-The trope namer comes from the last episode of Season One of The Office (UK):
+- The trope namer comes from the last episode of Season One of The Office (UK):